-The student report that was submitted for this year again highlights previous concerns that have been brought to the attention of the AMC in previous years including issues surrounding staffing, access to quiet study spaces, Indigenous Health teachings and more.
-The transition to the Bachelor of Medical Studies/MD (BMD) program has been highlighted as a new concern in relation to additional strains this may have on staffing within the program.
-The report does however discuss the many strengths such as; access to rural placements, access to resources, communication and involvement of students in the feedback program.
+In 2022, the School provided a submission and an AMC team undertook a virtual reaccreditation visit in August.
+The student report that was submitted for 2022 again highlighted concerns that had previously been brought to the attention of the AMC in previous years, including issues surrounding staffing, access to quiet study spaces and the Indigenous Health curriculum.
+The transition to the BMD program was highlighted as a new concern in relation to additional strains this may have on staffing within the program.
+The report discussed the many strengths, such as access to rural placements, access to resources, communication and involvement of students in the feedback program.